Angels star Mike Trout scratched from lineup with bruised elbow

-HOUSTON (AP) Los Angeles Angels star Mike Trout was scratched from the lineup on Friday night after being hit by a pitch on the left elbow a night before.
+HOUSTON — Los Angeles Angels star Mike Trout was scratched from the lineup on Friday night after being hit by a pitch on the left elbow a night before.

 Manager Joe Maddon said he expects Trout to return for Saturday’s game at Houston.